Medical Website Design: The Ultimate Guide + Best Examples

 Providing content that's interesting and valuable to your patient base can take your medical web design to the next level.
 While this will encourage existing patients to regularly visit your website, it will also inspire first-time visitors to click through to other content on your website.
 If they find their medical needs match your expertise, they’re much more likely to schedule an appointment or reach out to learn more.

-According to Neil Patel's marketing statistics page, content marketing costs 62% less than traditional marketing and generates about three times as many leads.
+According to Demand Metric, content marketing costs 62% less than traditional marketing and generates about three times as many leads.
 In other words, creating and sharing valuable content is a cost-effective opportunity for any practitioner looking to get ahead of the competition.

 As you map out your medical website design, consider sharing valuable content such as the following:

 - Blog posts.
 It can be helpful to discuss topics that are relevant to your patient base, such as tips for improving quality of life through healthy practices or recent news in your medical field.
 Pairing intriguing news with an injection of professional expertise can strengthen your brand and position you as an authoritative, knowledgeable professional.